NiketGirdhar22/git/git_commands.md

 - Initializing a git repository
 ```
-git init
+git init # creates a new repo and sets up all the necessary files and data structures for projects version control
 ```
-***This command reates a new repo and sets up all the necessary files and data structures for projects version control.***

 - Adding files to staging area
 ```
-git add <filename>
+git add <filename> # takes file/changes from working directory to staging area
+git add . # takes all the files from working directory to staging area
+git add -A # takes all the files from working directory to staging area
 ```
-***This takes files/changes from working directory to staging are before commiting them.
-You can pass multiple files or use "." to select all files.***

 - Commit the changes
 ```
-git commit -m "commit message"
+git commit -m "commit message" # takes a snapshot of the changes in the staging area and stores with a descriptive message
 ```
-***This command takes a snapshot of the changes in the staging area and stores with a descriptive message.***

 - View previous changes
 ```
-git log
+git log # used to view all the previous commits recoreded along with their commit message
 ```
-***This command is used to view all the previous commits recoreded along with their commit message.***

 - Branching the repo
 ```
+git branch # lists all the current branches in the repo
+git branch <branch_name> # creates a new branch with the branch_name and can be used to experiment with the code
-git branch <branch_name>
+git branch -d <branch_name> # deletes branch_name
 ```
-***This command creates a new branch with the branch_name and can be used to experiment with the code.***

 - switching between branches
 ```
+git chechout main / git switch main # switches to the main branch of the repo
-git checkout <branch_name> / git switch <branch_name>
+git checkout <branch_name> / git switch <branch_name> # switches to another branch in the repo
 ```
-***This command is used to switch to another branch in the repo.***

 - Getting informantion about the branch
 ```